Posterior vitreous detachment, lattice degeneration, and retinal breaks

 Author: Ameen Marashi, MD

-Documentation of age, floaters location, duration, and shape, which can be in the form of spiderwebs or hairs, visual field defects in the form of a curtain, and photopsia, which looks like lightning arc more noticed in head and eye movement .
+Documentation of age, floaters location, duration, shape, and quantity more than as floaters are high risk of retinal break which can be in the form of spiderwebs or hairs, visual field defects in the form of a curtain, and photopsia, which looks like lightning arc more noticed in head and eye movement .
+Which is a sign of increased risk of retinal break.

-Myopia or ocular history of ocular trauma or surgery, such as retinal detachment surgery, cataract extraction , refractive, lens extraction surgery , YAG laser capsulotomy, or intravitreal injection , should be documented.
-Family history of previous retinal detachment or genetic disorders such as Stickler syndrome should be recorded .
+Myopia or ocular history of ocular trauma or surgery, such as retinal detachment surgery, cataract extraction , refractive, lens extraction surgery , YAG laser capsulotomy, or intravitreal injection , should be documented as these are high risk factors along with Family history of previous retinal detachment or genetic disorders such as Stickler syndrome should be recorded .

 A list of ocular examination should set